April 24, 2006 – December 21, 2016

 Of course, getting the talk ready was even harder than the waiting.
 It took months of writing and editing and practice.
 But I was able to get it together and delivered it a small audience at the conference on October 17, 2016.
 This talk was about UX, coding, and forms.
 However, it was peppered with things that I’ve done during the last ten years at CDG/Innate.

-That said, I want to thank my fellow co-workers – including Lisa Crotty for her advice, Brian Schlansky for his time and his ear while prepping the talk, and Scott Adams (company CEO) for letting me do one final practice in front of the company for a much needed warm-up.
+That said, I want to thank my fellow co-workers – including Lisa Crotty for her advice, Brian Schlansky for his time and his ear while prepping the talk, and others letting me do one final practice for a much needed warm-up.

 I also want to thank the other speakers at the conference in helping me not only relax but also giving me advice for speaking not just for the first time but also their experiences in giving lectures as well.